ltran1612/CS579-Reverse-Engineering/Lab1/README.md

 # Lab 1-2

 ## Executive Summary
-From my analysis, this malware seems to make internet access to an obfuscated URL whose name contain a string related to InternetExplorer.
+From my analysis, this malware (Lab01-02.exe) seems to make internet access to a website: "http://www.malwareanalysisbook.com"

 I also found that the malware seems to be finding the virutal memory of another process, changing its access permission, and modify it.
+The targeted program seems to be "Internet Explorer 8.0" as the string was in the program.

 However, to identify its actual behaviour, I need more analysis.